Physik-Institut-UZH/DARWIN-Sensitivity-Studies/solar_axion_bosonic_DM/backgrounds/XENON1T/readme.md

-Included in this directory are the specific background files that were used for the XENON1T LowER enalysis.
+Included in this directory are the specific background files that were used for the XENON1T LowER analysis.
 Details and references can be found in the published paper: https://journals.aps.org/prd/abstract/10.1103/PhysRevD.102.072004